Hobbits, rings and New Zealand: 5 films to inspire your studies abroad

-The Hobbit 2 was released in cinemas this month.
-This got us thinking about how we get an idea of a location in the world through what we see of it in films.
+The Hobbit 2 got us thinking about how we get an idea of a location in the world through what we see of it in films.
 Hopefully this is a positive representation; or it opens our eyes to a place we have never really thought about or never knew was so magical.

 Director Peter Jackson has chosen New Zealand as the backdrop for his Lord of the Rings trilogy, King Kong and now The Hobbit trilogy works.
 A native himself, Jackson has done more for tourism in New Zealand than anyone could have imagined; the country's breathtaking landscapes acting as a backdrop to almighty clashes between humans, orcs, elves and giant apes.
 A whole generation has discovered New Zealand making journeys to there as a result – including those who aren't fans of the films themselves!
 More eyes have been brought to the country, which is great news for international education in the country.